pwbriggs/music-assistant.github.io/docs/music-providers/jellyfin.md

 # Jellyfin Provider ![Preview image](../assets/icons/jellyfin-logo.svg){ width=70 align=right }

 Music Assistant has support for music servers which work to the Jellyfin definition.
-This component is contributed and maintained by [lokiberra](https://github.com/lokiberra)
+This component was contributed by [lokiberra](https://github.com/lokiberra) and maintained by lokiberra and [jc2k](https://github.com/jc2k)

 ## Features